 - Scalability and adaptability to today’s and future cooling needs

 - Availability and resilience in terms of N, N+X and 2N design

 - In-life operating, energy efficiency and maintenance costs

 - Ease of use and operation

-Server rooms and datacentres require air conditioning systems that are designed specifically for such demanding environments.
-The industry standard is to offer two types of cooling system based on chilled water-cooling or refrigerant-cooling.
+Server rooms require air conditioning systems that are designed for such demanding environments.
+The industry standard is to offer two types of cooling based on chilled water-cooling or refrigerant-cooling.
 The latter are known as ‘DX’ units which stands for direct expansion.
 DX systems can be packaged or split and cool an environment as the evaporator is in direct contact with the room air supply.
 Expansion refers to the refrigerant treatment and the refrigerant vapour expansion/compression (RVEC cycle) which is used directly cool the air supply.
 The refrigerant flows into a compressor to condense the volume of air and release the heat

 In a server room or datacentre environment there are three general types of air conditioning system